MicMoony/AutodeskCleanUninstall/README.md

 - Uninstalls Autodesk applications and components.
 - Removes residual files and folders.
 - Cleans related registry entries.
+- Generates a detailed log file of the uninstall process.
 - Requires minimal manual intervention.
 - Provides a foundation for clean reinstallation.